-Please remember, this week on Saturday, December 25th, we are going to celebrate one of the 12 great feasts of our Holy Orthodox Church - The Nativity of our Lord and Savior Jesus Christ!
-We encourage everyone to come and celebrate together with us Great Compline on December 24th and Divine Liturgy on December 25th of this feast day!
+Please remember, next week on Sunday, December 25th, we are going to celebrate one of the 12 great feasts of our Holy Orthodox Church - The Nativity of our Lord and Savior Jesus Christ!
+We encourage everyone to come and celebrate together with us Great Compline on Saturday, December 24th on Christmas Eve!

-This morning we offer a word of thanks to the teachers and students of our Parish Church School for the wonderful and enjoyable Saint Nicholas Day Program we all enjoyed.
-Thank you also for everyone who helped with the set up for the delicious luncheon and to Saint Nicholas for his wonderful visit.
-Special gratitude, to Adriane Lashisky and her family for a delicious pizza they baked for all of us!
+This morning we offer a word of thanks to Adriane Lashisky family for the wonderful and enjoyable Saint Nicholas Day Program we all enjoyed.
+Thank you also everyone who helped with the set up for the delicious Potluck luncheon and to Saint Nicholas for his wonderful visit.